fredrrom/connections/README.md

         break
 ```

-Note that leanCoP is equivalent to an agent always choosing action 0 in the `ConnectionEnv` environment.
+Note that leanCoP is equivalent to an agent always choosing the first available action in the `ConnectionEnv` environment's action space.
 The same is true for ileanCoP and the `IConnectionEnv` environment.

-Although the environments cannot be registered as gym eniroments directly, they can be used as backends for your own gym environments (with more well defined, non-dynamically sized, state spaces) as done in the `GraphEnv` environment in `cops.envs.graph_env.py`.
-An example of training a PPO agent on the `GraphEnv` environment using [RLlib](https://docs.ray.io/en/latest/rllib/index.html) is given in `experiments/graphcop.py`.
-The notebook also includes an explanation of the `GraphEnv` environment.
+Also note that the environments cannot be registered as gym environments, as their state and action spaces do not inherit from `gym.spaces`.
+They are, however, designed to be used as backends for your own gym environments.
+An example of training an [RLlib](https://docs.ray.io/en/latest/rllib/index.html) PPO agent on a gym environment using the `ConnectionEnv` environment as a backend is given in OTHER REPO.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)